-EDG 634 SCHOOL - COMMUNITY RELATIONS 3 sem. hrs.

-Examines means by which effective school-community relations can be established and maintained.
+EDG 634SCHOOL - COMMUNITY RELATIONS3 sem. hrs.Examines means by which effective school-community relations can be established and maintained.3 sem. hrs.

-EDG 634N COMMUNICATION and COLLABORATION AMONG SCHOOL, DISTRICT, and COMMUNITY
+EDG 634NCOMMUNICATION and COLLABORATION3 sem. hrs.AMONG SCHOOL, DISTRICT, and COMMUNITY

 This course is designed to help future educational leaders understand the importance of collaboration within and among the public schools.
-In addition to the theory of schoolcommunity relations and practical strategies, candidates understand the many methods of communication and the development of two-way communication.
+In addition to the theory of school-community relations and practical strategies, candidates understand the many methods of communication and the development of two-way communication.
 (Summer only)